Jonah Hill: 2010s

 In 2013, Hill appeared in This Is the End as himself, and in the biographical film The Wolf of Wall Street, and received his second Academy Award nomination for his work on the latter.
 In an interview with Howard Stern on January 21, 2014, Hill said he had accepted SAG's minimum wage of US$60,000 for Wolf of Wall Street.

 He voiced the Green Lantern in the adventure comedy The Lego Movie in February 2014, which blends computer animation and live action.
 He reprised his role as Morton Schmidt in 22 Jump Street (2014), the sequel to 21 Jump Street.
 His next performance was as Michael Finkel in the mystery thriller True Story (2015), with James Franco.
 In 2016, he played a surety agent for a production company in the Coen brothers' period comedy Hail, Caesar! and starred alongside Miles Teller in the biographical crime war comedy-drama War Dogs (2016) playing arms dealer Efraim Diveroli.
 In The Guardian, Wendy Ide wrote of his performance: "Jonah Hill is so repellent — all swagger, sweat and unapologetic sexism — in War Dogs, that for a while, you don't immediately realise what a blitzkrieg of a performance he delivers."
-That month, Hill also co-starred as a sausage named Carl in adult computer-animated comedy film Sausage Party, with Seth Rogen, Kristen Wiig, Bill Hader, Michael Cera, and James Franco.
+That month, Hill also co-starred as a sausage named Carl in the adult animated comedy film Sausage Party, with Seth Rogen, Kristen Wiig, Bill Hader, Michael Cera, James Franco, Paul Rudd, Edward Norton and Salma Hayek.

 Hill starred with Joaquin Phoenix, Rooney Mara, and Jack Black in Don't Worry, He Won't Get Far on Foot directed by Gus Van Sant.
 He directed the music video for Danny Brown's song "Ain't It Funny" in 2017, featuring Van Sant.
 Hill made his directorial debut from a screenplay he wrote with the film Mid90s (2018) starring Sunny Suljic, Lucas Hedges, and Katherine Waterston. which premiered at the Toronto International Film Festival on September 9, 2018, and was positively received.
 It was theatrically released in the United States on October 19, 2018.
 Also in 2018, Hill starred as Owen Milgrim in the Netflix dark comedy miniseries Maniac alongside Emma Stone.
 In the October 2018 issue of Vanity Fair, he was named to the magazine's best dressed list.
 In 2019, Hill played Lewis, a heavily Southern-accented book agent, in the comedy The Beach Bum.